stiglers-eponym/BeamerPresenter/README.md

 slides in one window and notes for the speaker (or the same presentation slides) with some additional information in a second window.

-BeamerPresenter is mainly tested on GNU/Linux with X11 or wayland using presentations created by LaTeX beamer.
+BeamerPresenter is mainly tested on Arch Linux with X11 or wayland using presentations created by LaTeX beamer.

 ## Build
 To build and use this project you need to have the Qt5 multimedia module and the poppler Qt5 bindings installed.
+If building fails on your system, please open an issue on github.

 Download, compile and install this project on GNU/Linux systems:
 ```sh